joakimak/DeepNet/README.md

 ## Performance

-The following benchmarks were obtained using gcc with the -O3 optimizer.
+The following benchmarks were obtained using gcc with the -O3 optimization flag.

 For a dense, 3-layer network with layer sizes of (128, 64, 10) trained for MNIST digit classification, I observed the following runtimes per mini-batch epoch of 256 samples: